yaacov/gokitty/README.md

 // Create a new router and egister our routes. router := mux.Router{
+  // NotFoundHandler is optional custom "404 - page not found" handler,
+  // if not defined a default handler is used.
   NotFoundHandler: notFound,
 }
 // Routes can have optional route parameters, in this example